-There are three pairs of major salivary glands, with one of each pair located on either side of the face.
+A person has three pairs of major salivary glands, with one of each pair located on either side of the face.
 Any of these six glands can develop an infection.
-The major salivary glands are the:

 The parotid and submandibular glands tend to become infected most often.

-- gradual swelling around the area
+- pain and swelling around the affected area

 - pus in the mouth

-- a terrible taste in the mouth
+- a foul taste in the mouth

 Seek emergency medical attention if the symptoms:

 - interfere with eating, drinking, swallowing, or breathing